- No products in the cart.

 However, the “best before date” on all honey labels is to adhere to the guidelines of the Food Regulation Authority of India.

 Salt and Vinegar also does not expire.
-But they still carry an “expiry date” or “best before date”.All this to follow food label rule, which says that all food article must carry an “expiry date” or “best before date”.
+But they still carry an “expiry date” or “best before date”.All this to follow food label rule, which says that all food articles must carry an “expiry date” or “best before date”.

 Ripe honey has lesser moisture when compared to unripe honey.
 When honey bees collect nectar, It contains more than 50%water.
 All the water is dried out by the bees during the process of making honey.
 This is called honey ripening.